shahinsk17/MyCalculatorApp/README.md

 Perform addition, subtraction, multiplication, division, and percentage calculations.
 Clear and reset options for easy input management.
 Error handling for invalid inputs.
 Footer branding with "Calc by Shahin."

+Installation
+Clone the repository: git clone https://github.com/shahinsk17/MyCalculatorApp.git

+Navigate to the project directory: cd MyCalculatorApp

+Install dependencies: npm install

+Run the application: npm start

+Once the app is running, you can use an emulator or connect your device to preview the app.